casper-network/docs-archive/dapp-dev-guide/sdk/csharp-sdk.rst

     dotnet test --settings NetCasperTest/test.runsettings

-It's usually a good way to understand how a library works by looking at its test.
-Thus, I encourage you to take a look to the ``NetCasperTest`` directory.
+It's usually an excellent way to understand how a library works by looking at its test.
+Thus, I encourage you to take a look at the ``NetCasperTest`` directory.

 Usage Examples
 ^^^^^^^^^^^^^^